ionStici/frontend/js/async/xmlhttprequest.md

 # XMLHttpRequest

-_Note:_ These days we have better ways to make Ajax calls.

-_Note:_ The JavaScript Fetch API is an alternative to the XMLHttpRequest and they are not used simultaneously.
+_Note:_ The JavaScript Fetch API is an better alternative to the XMLHttpRequest.

 The old way of doing Ajax calls: `XMLHttpRequest` function.